andreaskoher/TemporalNetworkEpidemics/README.md

 # TemporalNetworkEpidemics
 We provide methods from linear algebra to simulate infection processes on time-varying topologies.
-For more information see reference  Koher, A. et a. *"Infections on Temporal Networks - A Matrix-Based Approach"* , PLoS ONE **11**, 4, (2016)
+For more information see reference  Koher, A. et a. [**Infections on Temporal Networks - A Matrix-Based Approach**](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0151209) , PLoS ONE **11**, 4, (2016)

 # Epidemics on temporal networks
 The code implements three widely used epidemic models for simulation on temporal networks (ref [1]): SI, SIR and SIS.
 Each node can be either susceptible (S), infected (I) or recovered with permanent immunity (R).
 Furthermore, the disease transmission happens with a given probability upon contact and the recovery time is fixed to a number of time steps.